rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### Microsoft SharePoint

-The **Microsoft SharePoint** section provides the URL for your SharePoint site, as well as an option to add storage to your SharePoint.
+The **Microsoft SharePoint** section provides the URL for your SharePoint site, manage your site collection, manage SharePoint site users, and the change the administrator for your Sharepoint site.

-Following are some of the options available in the **Microsoft SharePoint** section:

-- **Site collection** -
-- **Add storage** -

 ### Domains

-The **Domains** section enables you to access your domain's DNS settings, add disclaimers, view domains, and manage spam filter settings.
+The **Domains** section allows you to access your domain's DNS settings, add disclaimers, view domains, and manage spam filter settings.

 Following are some of the options available in the **Domains** section of the control panel: